-Dan Krimm and Gary Monheit have recorded a new album!
+Dan Krimm and Gary Monheit recorded their most recent album in January 2015.
 Released March 6, 2016, the title is 'New Shoots' and it includes eight new tunes.
 Many of Gary's tunes were written shortly following the Fortune Smiles CD in 2010 (and performed at Yoshi's in 2011), and Dan's contributions are new creations from as recent as July 2014.

-They expanded to trio for this recording with special guest Scott Amendola on drums, recorded at Fantasy Studios in January 2015.
+They expanded to trio for this recording with special guest Scott Amendola on drums, recorded at Fantasy Studios.
 They were thrilled to work with Scott and engineer Adam Muñoz on this project, and Joe Tarantino did a wonderful job on the mastering.

 Excerpts from the liner notes by Bill Milkowski: